Doylestown Hospital's stroke experts want you to know how to identify stroke and what to do about it.

 A transient ischemic attack or TIA occurs when the obstruction (blood clot) is short-lived and resolves itself, usually within an hour.
 Even though the symptoms clear up, it's vitally important to seek medical care for a TIA since it's a warning sign you could have a stroke later on.

-"Ten percent of people who have a TIA have a stroke within 90 days," says Brooke.
+"Ten percent of people who have a TIA have a stroke within 90 days," says Tammy.
 "Five percent within two days."

 What should I do if someone is having a stroke?